matslil/sisdel/sisdel.md

 current namespace, and can be used as a pre-pend for an identifier declaration to declare it in current namespace. “context” can be used in a similar fashion.

+- Strings in code only depicts default language.
+Translation files for other languages can be written afterwards without any special attention when first writing the program.

+- ":" used as namespace operator.

+- " " used as concatenation operator.

+- "," used as next field operator.

+- <tab> used as indentation operator.

+- Identifier names can be used as strings, ensuring that names of variables printed are actually valid identifiers.

+- Single int the same as an array of one int whose index 0 contains this int value.
+I.e., all single values are also arrays of size 1, and can therefore be used where arrays are expected.

+- Arrays and maps are compatible types, as long as the key values in the map are compatible with array indexes.
+Arrays are actually maps with keys consisting of unsigned integer where no duplicates are allowed.

+- Time is handled by Sisdel as sequences.
+Things might occur simultaneously and therefore have the same place in a sequence.
+Sisdel will make sure that whatever is said to occur simultaneously does not interact in such a way that race conditions occur.

+- Even when a specific sequence has been specified, later code might inject steps by saying "before this but after that".

+- Sequences can both apply to in which order data occurs as well as in which order execution occurs, or in which order events should occur, or states.

+- Be able to express things as states.
+How generic can it be made?
+  Applies to types, execution, data?
+How are events defined?

+### Concurrency model

+- Each input source, output destination and decision loop are given their own thread of execution.

+- Threads of executions might be merged for performance reasons based on rules set in the source code.
+For example, threads having similar turn-around time for responding to events might be merged.
+Threads sharing a lot of data might also be merged.

+- To support above, it must be possible to talk about threads having shorter or longer turn-around times, and how much so.
+This should be expressed in percentage of each other, and not in absolute elapsed time.

+- Data sharing should also be possible to be expressed.
+It can be both quantitive as in number of bytes shared, and qualitive as in how often this happens, or any combinations thereof.